pendle-finance/pendle-scy-sample/EIP.md

 function underlyingYieldToken() external view returns (address);
 ```

-This read-only function returns the underlying yield-generating token (representing a GYGP) that was wrapped into a SCY token.
+This read-only method returns the underlying yield-generating token (representing a GYGP) that was wrapped into a SCY token.

 - **MUST** return an ERC-20 token address.
 - **MUST NOT** revert.